VazilX/react_todo-app-with-api_portfolio/README.md

-# Landing page of the company "MY BIKE".
+# Single page application "Todo".
   Todo single page application for tracking completed tasks.
 You can mark a task as completed or remove this mark.
 You can also add and delete. edit and sort tasks by status.

 ## Technologies that were used: